 Sean graduated summa cum laude from Harding University with a degree in accounting and a minor in Bible, magna cum laude from Southern Methodist University Dedman School of Law and with an advanced law degree in tax from New York University School of Law.
 Sean is a licensed Certified Public Accountant in the State of Texas.

 Sean is married to Rachel (Mitchusson) Evans.
 She graduated from Harding University in 2000 with a degree in Health Care Management.
-They live in Bentonville, Arkansas with their three children: Ava (8), Eli (5), and Owen (3).
+They live in Bentonville, Arkansas with their three children: Ava (12), Eli (9), and Owen (7).
 They are members of Bentonville Church of Christ.
-Sean is a member of the Board of Directors of Bentonville Christian Academy, a private, Christian preschool and elementary school.
+Sean is the President of the Board of Directors of Bentonville Christian Academy, a private, Christian preschool and elementary school.
 Rachel serves as the PTO president for Bentonville Christian Academy.
 Together, they chair the annual fundraiser for the school.
 Sean enjoys playing golf, watching Kansas University basketball, and spending time with his family.

-Paul graduated Magna Cum Laude from Harding University with a bachelor's degree in Accounting.
+Paul graduated in 1987 from Harding University with a bachelor's degree in Accounting.
 He later completed an MBA from Harding.
+He is married to Heidi Meadows Woolard, also an alumnus of HU (BSW 1989).
 He holds the professional designations of CPA, CGMA, and CertICM.
-He is a member of the President's Council at Harding University, the Greater Decatur YMCA Board of Directors, and is a member of the Board of Directors of BioBlend Renewable Resources, LLC.
+The Woolards are members of the President's Council at Harding University and Paul is on the Harding COBA Advisory Board.
+He also was a 9-year member of the Board of Directors of BioBlend Renewable Resources, LLC.